-12 As I instructed you earlier, the burden of proof with regard to the other aspects of this 13 case is the preponderance of the evidence.
-However, with respect to Mr. Ward's claim for 14 punitive damages - and only with respect to Mr. Ward's claim for punitive damages - the burden of proof is different.
-You may not award Mr. Ward punitive damages unless he has 15 16 demonstrated that he is entitled to such damages by clear and convincing evidence.
-Clear and 17 convincing evidence is a more exacting standard than proof by a preponderance of the evidence, 18 where you need believe only that a party's claim is more likely true than not true.
-On the other 19 hand, "clear and convincing" proof is not as high a standard as the burden of proof applied in 20 criminal cases, which is proof beyond a reasonable doubt.
+As I instructed you earlier, the burden of proof with regard to the other aspects of this case is the preponderance of the evidence.
+However, with respect to Mr. Ward's claim for punitive damages - and only with respect to Mr. Ward's claim for punitive damages - the burden of proof is different.
+You may not award Mr. Ward punitive damages unless he has demonstrated that he is entitled to such damages by clear and convincing evidence.
+Proof by clear and convincing evidence means that Mr. Ward must persuade you that his punitive damages claim is highly probable.
+This burden of proof is more demanding than the preponderance standard, which applies to all other claims in this case, but it is less demanding than the standard of proof beyond a reasonable doubt, which is used in criminal cases.

-To be clear and convincing, proof has to be so clear as to leave no substantial doubt and sufficiently strong to command the unhesitating assent of every reasonable mind.
-It is proof that establishes in your mind not only that the proposition at issue is probable, but also that it is

-1 highly probable.
-It is enough if Mr. Ward establishes his claim beyond any "substantial doubt"; 2 he does not have to dispel every "reasonable doubt."
-Further, the standard refers to the quality 3 and persuasiveness of the evidence, not to the number of witnesses or documents.
-4 Mr. Ward is not entitled to punitive damages as a matter of right.
-To recover punitive 5 damages, Mr. Ward has the burden of proving by clear and convincing evidence that GM LLC 6 acted with an evil hand guided by an evil mind.
-This required state of mind may be shown by 7 any one or more of the following: 8 1.
-An intent to cause injury; 9 2.
-Wrongful conduct motivated by spite or ill will; or 10 3.
-The conscious pursuit of a course of conduct knowing that it created a substantial risk of 11 significant harm to others.
-12 If you decide that Mr. Ward is entitled to compensatory damages, you should decide 13 whether he has proved by clear and convincing evidence that he is entitled to punitive damages 14 as well.
+Mr. Ward is not entitled to punitive damages as a matter of right.
+To recover punitive damages, Mr. Ward has the burden of proving by clear and convincing evidence that GM LLC acted with an evil hand guided by an evil mind.
+This required state of mind may be shown by any one or more of the following:

+- 1. An intent to cause injury; - 2.
+Wrongful conduct motivated by spite or ill will; or - The conscious pursuit of a course of conduct knowing that it created a substantial risk of significant harm to others.

+If you decide that Mr. Ward is entitled to compensatory damages, you should decide whether he has proved by clear and convincing evidence that he is entitled to punitive damages as well.
 You do not need to determine the amount of any such award.

-15 [RAJI (Civil) PIDI § 4 (5th ed.); Skyline v.
-Pilepro, 13-CV-8171 (JMF); 2 Ariz.
-Prac.
-Civil 16 Trial Practice § 11.20 (2d ed.)]
-17 18 IV.
-CONCLUDING INSTRUCTIONS 19 Selection of Foreperson 20 In a few minutes, you are going to go into the jury room and begin your deliberations.
-21 Your first task will be to select a foreperson.
-The foreperson has no greater voice or authority 22 than any other juror, but is the person who will communicate with me when questions arise or 23 when you have reached a verdict.
+IV.
+CONCLUDING INSTRUCTIONS

+Selection of Foreperson

+In a few minutes, you are going to go into the jury room and begin your deliberations.
+Your first task will be to select a foreperson.
+The foreperson has no greater voice or authority than any other juror, but is the person who will communicate with me when questions arise or when you have reached a verdict.

-2 Right To See Exhibits and Hear Testimony
+Right To See Exhibits and Hear Testimony

-3 Shortly after you retire to deliberate, all of the exhibits (other than the video exhibits) will 4 be given to you in the jury room.
-If you want to see a video, you may request that and we will 5 bring you back into the courtroom to do so.
-Similarly, if you want any of the testimony read, 6 including any of the testimony that you heard by videotaped deposition, you may also request 7 that.
-Keep in mind that if you ask for testimony, however, the court reporters must search 8 through their notes, the parties must agree on what portions of testimony may be called for, and 9 if they disagree I must resolve those disagreements.
+Shortly after you retire to deliberate, all of the exhibits will be given to you in the jury room.
+If you want any of the testimony read, including any of the testimony that you heard by videotaped deposition, you may also request that.
+Keep in mind that if you ask for testimony, however, the court reporters must search through their notes, the parties must agree on what portions of testimony may be called for, and if they disagree I must resolve those disagreements.
 That can be a time-consuming process.
-So 10 please try to be as specific as you possibly can in requesting portions of the testimony, if you do.
-11 Your request to watch a video or for testimony - in fact, any communication with the 12 Court - should be made to me in writing, signed by your foreperson with the date and time, and 13 given to one of the Marshals.
+So please try to be as specific as you possibly can in requesting portions of the testimony, if you do.

+Your request for testimony - in fact, any communication with the Court - should be made to me in writing, signed by your foreperson with the date and time, and given to one of the Marshals.

-15 Juror Note-Taking
+Juror Note-Taking